boostscale/velox4j/README.md

 ### Platform

-The project is now only tested on the following CPU architectures:
+The project and its releases are now only tested on the following CPU architectures:

 - x86-64